Omar-H-Khedr/robotics_project/README.md

 ### Known Runtime Note

 `move_group` may log a shutdown-time segmentation fault after diagnostics are already written.
-In the latest reported run, this occurred after the validation artifacts had already been generated and did not invalidate the recorded sprint evidence.
+In the latest reported run, this occurred after the validation artifacts had already been generated and did not invalidate the recorded evidence.

 ---